 Well, I suppose.
 But Sway has also been a weird, one-off implementation to test drive some tech before completely abandoning the new tool, and implementing the ideas somewhere else.
 Sway has gotten zero significant improvements since its introduction – my guess is that it’s going Delve blogs’ way real soon.

 The latest implemented UserVoice item for Microsoft Sway is dated in March 2018.
 That’s almost 2 years ago!
 Much like with Delve blogs, it seems like there’s no further development, and practically no support staff left either for Sway.

-As a further cause of headache, Sway contents are also not currently discoverable by SharePoint Search, as they’re saved directly to Azure (blob storage, I suppose), they’re not easily shared (basically, you either embed the presentation or send a link to someone), and whereas originally Sway seemed like a cool lightweight replacement for bloated PowerPoint, the innovation with PowerPoint never stopped, and is frankly quite impressive lately!
+As a further cause of headache, Sway contents are also not currently discoverable by SharePoint Search, as they’re saved directly to Azure (blob storage, I suppose), and they’re not easily shared (basically, you either embed the presentation or send a link to someone), and whereas originally Sway seemed like a cool lightweight replacement for bloated PowerPoint, the innovation with PowerPoint never stopped, and is frankly quite impressive lately!

 Additionally, Microsoft has already retired the easiest way to share Sways – docs.com – so your sways are pretty much in another silo.
 Even more so than Delve blogs ever were – at least you could get them using SharePoint Search!